Friends Drift Inn Farm – Recipes

 - ½ teaspoon bourbon (You could substitute gluten-free vanilla extract)

 1. Preheat oven to 350°

-2. Line a 9 inch spring form pan with a circle of parchment paper, sprayed with a non-stick agent on both sides.
-Spray pan as well and set aside.
+2. Line a 9″ springform pan with a circle of parchment paper, sprayed with a non-stick agent on both sides.
+Spray pan sides as well and set aside.

-3. Melt 8 ounces of the chocolate and all of the butter in a heavy saucepan, stirring often to prevent scorching.
+3. Melt 8 ounces of the chocolate (a little from both types) and all of the butter in a heavy saucepan, stirring often to prevent scorching.
 When chocolate and butter are completely melded, remove from heat.

 4. Add chocolate mixture to a large mixing bowl, stir in sugar and sorghum.

 5. Whisk in eggs one at a time.